Michijs Logo

 el.setAttribute('class', 'test')

-In this way the jsx syntax of MichiJS is more similar to html.
+In this way the jsx syntax of MichiJS is more similar to HTML.

 Lists

-There are 3 ways to create a list
+There are 2 ways to create a list

-Using map
+The static way - Using map

 const arrayTest = [0, 1, 2];

-arrayTest.map(item => <div key={item}>{item}</div>)
+arrayTest.map(item => <div>{item}</div>)

 This will generate an element like: